File system sharing (osxfs)Estimated reading time: 15 minutes

 Performance issues, solutions, and roadmap

-With regard to reported performance issues (GitHub issue 77: File access in mounted volumes extremely slow), and a similar thread on Docker for Mac forums on topic: File access in mounted volumes extremely slow, this topic provides an explanation of the issues, what we are doing to address them, how the community can help us, and what you can expect in the future.
-This explanation is a slightly re-worked version of an understanding performance post from David Sheets (@dsheets) on the Docker development team to the forum topic just mentioned.
+With regard to reported performance issues (GitHub issue 77: File access in mounted volumes extremely slow), and a similar thread on Docker Desktop for Mac forums on topic: File access in mounted volumes extremely slow, this topic provides an explanation of the issues, recent progress in addressing them, how the community can help us, and what you can expect in the future.
+This explanation derives from a post about understanding performance by David Sheets (@dsheets) on the Docker development team to the forum topic just mentioned.
 We want to surface it in the documentation for wider reach.

 Perhaps the most important thing to understand is that shared file system